Free Daily Sign In Sheets for Your Classroom

-Every morning my students sign in as part of their morning routine.
+Every morning, my students sign in as part of their morning routine.
 Students are learning right when they get in the classroom!
-Their morning routine is to put their items in their cubbies, say bye to their family, answer the question of the day, sign in, and do the morning activity on the table.
+Their morning routine is to put their items in their cubbies, say bye to their family, answer the question of the day, complete the daily sign in, and do the morning activity on the table.
 You can read more about how I do Question of the Day HERE.

 Grab the FREEBIE by entering your email in the box at the bottom of this post.
 This post contains affiliate links which means I earn a tiny commission when you use my links at no cost to you.

 In August, my sign-in sheets are blank.
 We are just practicing our morning routine and building confidence in writing or scribbling our names.
-I want students (and parents) to be proud of however they are writing their name even if it is a scribble.
+I want students (and parents) to be proud of how they are writing their name, even if it is a scribble.
 Scribbles are meaningful!

 It is also a way for me to collect their first name sample for their portfolios and assess where each student is at in regards to writing their name.

 What do you do if a child doesn’t recognize his/her name?
 My favorite trick is to make their name a different color or put a sticker by it (they would need to have the same sticker by their name every day).
 Levi and Declan are an example of kids who do not recognize their names yet.
-Just so you know, these are not my real sign-in sheet from my class.
-I made up these sign-in sheets for this post.
+Just so you know, these are not my real daily sign in sheets from my class.
+I made up these daily sign in sheets for this post.